Skip to main content

 Module description

-This module provides you with an understanding of how network protocols work, particularly those used on the internet, and the ability to present and manipulate information on the World Wide Web, with an emphasis on XML.
+In this module you will gain an understanding of how network protocols work, particularly those used on the internet, and the ability to present and manipulate information on the World Wide Web, with an emphasis on XML.

 • Introduction to the internet and its applications